 I had terrible skin decorated with zits and dryness throughout my teens and twenties.
-Sleepless nights, drinking, eating crap, not moving and stress.
+Sleepless nights, drinking, eating crap, not moving, and stress.
 So, my life was on my face.

 A few decades ago, I embarked on a journey of self-discovery and healing.
 Yoga became a massive part of this process.
 While it ruined my social life, it improved my skin dramatically.

-I had to give up cigarettes, drinking and get up early to practice.
+I had to give up cigarettes, drink, and get up early to practice.
 My smoky, polluted lungs refused to support my vinyasa flow; my belly was too busy processing sugar and fat as I was trying to practice meditation.

 Seven Essential Tips for Glowing Skin